mustafasaifee42/VR-Viz/README.md

 #### camera

 __Properties for Camera__

 Property|Type|Description
 ---|---|---
-position|string|Position of the camera. __Require.
+position|string|Position of the camera. __Required.
 Format is "0 0 0".__
-rotation|string|Rotation of the camera. __Require.
+rotation|string|Rotation of the camera. __Required.
 Format is "90 0 0".__ Note that the values are in degree and the numbers represent ratation along x-axis, y-axis and z-axis respectively.

 #### floor
 Floor has property called `style` in which the visual properties of floor is defined.